zettajs/zettajs.github.io/recipes/_posts/2014-06-02-sound-sensor.md

 ##### Create a server file

 Call the server file `server.js` it will live at the top level directory of your zetta application.
+This is where you'll load devices, and apps together.
+With Zetta you don't need to write apps to access devices.
+APIs come for free from modeling your devices.

 ##### Write this code